 TimelineCpp20Interruption

 First of all.
 Why is it not a good idea to kill a thread?
 The answer is relatively easy.
-You don’t know in which state the thread is when you kill it.
+You don’t know which state the thread is in when you kill it.
 Here are two possible malicious outcomes.

 • The thread is only half-done with its job.
 Consequently, you don’t know the state of that job and, hence, the state of your program.
 You end with undefined behavior, and all bets are open.